dispatch-conf Command: Tutorial & Examples

 If you prefer not to have colored output, you can disable it using the

-uses RCS for backups, it's essential to ensure that your backup system is correctly configured to avoid data loss.
+dispatch-confuses RCS for backups, it's essential to ensure that your backup system is correctly configured to avoid data loss.
+Regularly check your backup directory for any issues.

 If you choose to update a configuration file without reviewing the changes: